irishmaiden18/4a-auth-hash-salt/readme.md

 // comparePassword("notTheSamePass");
 ```

-Notice that bcrypt simply compares the passwords for you.
+Notice that bcrypt does not compare plain text passwords directly.
+It re-hashes the incoming password using the stored salt and cost factor, then compares the result to the stored hash.
 When creating a user, the hashed version of the password is what gets saved to the database.
 This way, anybody who has access to the database can't learn your password and try it out on different websites.

 ### Extended Lesson